-Indicator ID Dependent on: SO 7 Sub-section PRI Principle Type of indicator SO 7.1 Gateway to: N/A Levers for shaping outcomes 1, 2, 5 PLUS VOLUNTARY TO DISCLOSE

-Considering all the levers you indicated in the previous question, indicate the overall budget you allocated specifically to shaping sustainability outcomes in the reporting year.
+Indicator ID SO 7.1 Dependent on: Gateway to: SO 7 Lev Sub-section ers for shaping outcomes PRI Principle 1, 2, 5 Type of indicator Considering all the levers you indicated in the previous question, indicate the overall budget you allocated specifically to shaping sustainability outcomes in the reporting year.
 This indicator refers to the budget dedicated exclusively to shaping sustainability outcomes.
 Please refer to the Explanatory notes below for detailed guidance to determine what to include in the budget figure.

-Budget (A) Asset allocation [Free text: extra small] (B) Investee engagement including voting [As above] (C) Systemic stewardship including policy engagement [As above]
+Budget (A) Asset allocation [Free text: extra small] (B) Investee engagement including voting [As above] (C) Systemic stewardship including policy engagement [As above] Explanatory notes

-Explanatory notes Purpose of indicator This indicator aims to gain further understanding of the resources dedicated to shaping the sustainability outcomes of signatories' activities.
+Purpose of indicator This indicator aims to gain further understanding of the resources dedicated to shaping the sustainability outcomes of signatories' activities.
 For signatories who have decided to shape the sustainability outcomes of their activities, the allocation of resources should be proportionate to their size and to the sustainability outcomes they are trying to address.
 This budget figure should include the resources allocated by signatories exclusively to shaping outcomes, either through outsourced or in-house activities.
 This may include any time dedicated by signatories' staff to shaping sustainability outcomes, whether or not this is the main activity of said staff.
 Additional reporting guidance Regarding options B and C, this figure should not include any budget allocated to managing portfolio risk through engagement and stewardship.
 In option C, signatories may include any resources dedicated to: (i) engaging with policymakers to make progress on their sustainability outcomes,